workingDog/StixConvert/README.md

 ### Stix to GraphML and GEXF mapping

-Currently the following Stix SDO properties are represented in GraphML and GEXF nodes:
+Currently only a small number of Stix attributes are converted.
+The following Stix SDO properties are represented in GraphML and GEXF nodes:

     type, created, modified, created_by_ref, revoked, confidence and name (when available)